ibm-cloud-docs/EventStreams/quick_setup_guide.md

 You can use multiple APIs to work with {{site.data.keyword.messagehub}}.
 This tutorial uses the resource controller API to provision an instance, the Admin REST API to work with topics, and the REST Producer API to produce messages.

-The preferred method to provision an instance is to use the [CLI](#provision_instance_cli) but if you want use the [resource controller API](/apidocs/resource-controller/resource-controller#create-resource-instance), run the following command to create an Enterprise instance in US South:
+The preferred method to provision an instance is to use the [CLI](/docs/EventStreams?topic=EventStreams-quick-setup-guide&interface=cli#provision_instance_cli) but if you want use the [resource controller API](/apidocs/resource-controller/resource-controller#create-resource-instance){: external}, run the following command to create an Enterprise instance in US South:

 ```sh
 curl -X POST https://resource-controller.cloud.ibm.com/v2/resource_instances -H "Authorization: ${token}" -H "Content-Type: application/json" \